severian5it/ResidenceGiulioCesare/README.md

 My project is about a fictional Residence in Rome, in proximity with the Vatican.
 User navigating to the site will be exposed to the following information:
 * Residence Location
+* a list of attractions located nearby, with brief description.
 * a view of the rooms, with Link to Instagram Account
 * a form to get in contact with the residence to book their accomodation